kimkimtravel/interviews/itinerary_highlights_v2.md

 ```

 ## Deliverables
-To start, pretend we are going to have an engineering design review, also with the product team to decide how to structure all of this, what new models to create, etc.
+Pretend we are going to have an engineering design review, also with the product team to decide how to structure all of this, what new models to create, etc.

-Put together a rough outline of changes/additions to models, services, decorators, controllers, DB, whatever you recommend.
+Put together a rough outline of ideas, questions, changes/additions to models, services, decorators, controllers, DB, whatever you recommend.
+This shouldn't be a fully coded implementation, but it should be enough to have a conversation around.

 Send this to us before we chat so that we can prepare a few questions based on it.